 The South Carolina

 Visiting during the holiday season?
 Check out this guide – Charleston at Christmas.
+Did you know that Charleston is considered one of the top 10 dog friendly cities in the US?
+Check out – Most Dog Friendly Cities US.

 Best Restaurants in Charleston